Commands

 +verbose indicator can be used to toggle whether or not theCREATE TABLEstatement for the table is shown.The

-\dtcommands are equivalent to runningSHOW TABLES,SHOW COLUMNS FROM [table_name], andSHOW CREATE TABLE [table_name]. -
+/dtcommands are equivalent to runningSHOW TABLES,SHOW COLUMNS FROM [table_name], andSHOW CREATE TABLE [table_name]. -

-Edit the current statement with an editor (uses the environment variable
+/edit <filename>,<query>\editEdit the current statement with an editor (uses the environment variables

-List or execute favorite queries.
+List or execute named favorite queries.
 If the favorite query requires parameters, they can be passed to the query after the name, e.g.,

-\f users_by_name "Teddy Roosevelt".
+/f users_by_name "Teddy Roosevelt".
 See Favorite Queries for more information. -

 Delete a favorite query.